MChartier/daily-games/README.md

 The classic number placement puzzle, featuring a clean interface and intuitive controls.
 Complete with note-taking functionality and helpful hints when you need them.

 ### Birdle
 A bird-themed word guessing game inspired by Wordle.
-Try to guess the 5-letter bird name in six attempts or less, with color-coded feedback to guide your choices.
+Try to guess the 5-letter bird term in six attempts or less, with color-coded feedback to guide your choices.

 ## 🚀 Getting Started